Ricudi/tic-tac-toe/README.md

 Recomended constants in minimax:
 PLAYER = "O"
-#this one probably can't be changed
+#this one can't be changed

 MAX_DEPTH = 4 or 5
 #4 is faster, but 5 leads to smarter AI.